tttmmmyyyy/fixlang/std_doc/Std.md

 ### `type IO a = unbox struct { ...fields... }`

-`IO a` is a type representing an I/O action which returns a value of type `a`.
+`IO a` is a type representing I/O actions which return values of type `a`.

 #### field `_data : () -> a`